-Do you want to become a relationship counselling practitioner with expertise in domestic and family violence?
-Enrol in our new Graduate Diploma!
+Become a relationship counselling practitioner with expertise in domestic and family violence, with our new Graduate Diploma.

 The Graduate Diploma of Relationship Counselling CHC81015 (with a Focus on Family Violence) is suitable for counselling practitioners, or equivalent, wanting to enhance their skills to work with individuals and families affected by domestic and family violence.

 With the skills and knowledge gained in the course, graduates will also be equipped for senior roles involving oversight of family violence service delivery including risk management, multi-disciplinary collaborative practice that is aligned with current practice requirements, family violence practice guidelines and legal/statutory obligations.

-Find out more in our Course Flyer (CHC81015) and Program Manual.
+Find out more in our Program Manual and Frequently Asked Questions.

 The role of a relationship counsellor